msattari90/2DShapeGNN/README.md

 ### Evaluation

-Once the model is trained, we evaluate its performance on the test set.
+Once the model is trained, we evaluate its performance on the test set.The training process utilizes early stopping to prevent overfitting.
+If the validation loss does not improve for a specified number of epochs (`early_stopping_patience`), the training process is halted, saving time and avoiding overfitting.
 The evaluation includes:
 1. **Accuracy**: The percentage of correctly classified graphs in the test set.
 2. **Visualization**: We visualize the predictions, displaying the predicted labels for the test graphs.